populationgenomics/production-pipelines/README.md

 ```

 The workflow will find GVCFs for input samples using Metamist, along with available sample metadata (e.g. known population labels, sex, QC), and would write the results into the `gs://cpg-prophecy-test` bucket.

+Note that the `large_cohort` command loads the [configs/large_cohort.toml](configs/large_cohort.toml) by default, with other configs specified with `--config` put on top.
+For more about configs, see [team-docs](https://github.com/populationgenomics/team-docs/blob/main/cpg_utils_config.md).

 ### Outputs